andrewjlock/andrewjlock.github.io/_projects/sco2_cycle.md

 </div>

 <div class="caption">
-    Me during the construction of the wind tunnel heat exchanger test assembly, during my PhD in 2020.
+    Me during the construction of the wind tunnel heat exchanger test assembly for my PhD (2020).
 </div>